Originally published in three installments in late 2015 and early 2016. This is an edited and collected version.

 God is Yahweh-yireh, the Lord who will Provide.
 As expressed in Genesis 22:14, “So Abraham called the name of that place, ‘‘The LORD will provide’; as it is said to this day, ‘On the mount of the LORD it shall be provided.’’”
 Calvin remarks upon this title “that God not only looks upon those who are his, but also makes his help manifest to them….”
 The one who provided, so many years ago, a ram—caught in a thicket by his horns as a shadow of the true sacrifice, that of himself, is the God of Ages.
 The Eternal One sends his Spirit to live within us, among us, and in His Son, for us.
 As Vanhoozer remarks, Christian disciples are reoriented, in our mortification with the church, towards of a posture of “being-towards-resurrection.”

-Chronicity: Hope in Diagnosis, Hope in a Name
+Chronicity: Hope in a Diagnosis, Hope in a Name

 Citing once more Marva J. Dawn, “What we lose perhaps cannot be restored in the same forms those elements of our lives once took, but we can experience diverse patterns of powerful healing that take us into wholeness and into new relationships with ourselves, others, and God.”